 Time theft is a major concern for most small businesses.
 Unless you implement a strict timeclock policy among your workers and adopt a clock-in process that eliminates the possibility of people fudging their hours, you run the risk of employees gaming the system.
 Many employees are guilty of time theft, and whether losing out on a few minutes here and there matters to your business is ultimately up to you.

 If you’re worried about the thousands of dollars you could lose to time theft, set a strong time and attendance policy that outlines the repercussions for dishonesty on a timecard.
 With a strong policy and effective timeclock system in place, you can mitigate potential losses.
 [Read related article: How to Prevent Employee Time Theft]

 Are timeclocks affordable?

 On-premises systems are significantly more expensive upfront.
-According to our research, we found that such systems can cost anywhere between several hundred dollars to more than $10,000 for the software.
-Some even charge licensing fees once again based on the number of employees on the system.
+We found that these systems can cost several hundred dollars to more than $10,000.
+Some providers charge licensing fees based on the number of employees on the system.

 Physical timeclock devices can cost several thousands of dollars to purchase and install.
 You’ll also spend more on physical items, especially once your employees use up your supply of paper timecards.
 Alternatively, you can buy or lease a timeclock, though that will depend on the vendor and how much money you’re willing to spend on the system each month.